ManGhudratyan/Find-Duration/README.md

 # Find-Duration
-Read data from the file, sort with the bubble and quick sort and find the duration.
+Read data from file, sort by bubble and quick sorting algorithms and find duration.